ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - State hook and events.md

 Option 1:
 - work on the app we built yesterday

-Option 2 (prefered, since its easier to share the code):
+Option 2 (preferred, since its easier to share the code):
 - work here: https://stackblitz.com/edit/react-s2s6wx?file=src%2FApp.js

   <!-- @Luis: remember to FORK -->